-Apple designers and programmers in Cupertino, California (Apple’s headquarters) have cooked up some fun Easter eggs that are currently hidden all over your MacBook and iPhone—you just need to know where to look.
-Here are 11 ways to find them.
+Apple designers and programmers have hidden some fun Easter eggs—you just need to know where to look.

 You have the ability to play a few mini games that are hidden deep inside your MacBook.
 It requires a little bit of rudimentary programming, but let's walk you through the process:

-Once a Terminal is open, type “emacs” (without the quotes) and then hit enter.
+2. Once a Terminal is open, type “emacs” (without the quotes) and then hit enter.
 Press the esc key and the X key at the same time.
-Once it prompts you, type “tetris” and get ready to spend hours playing this very addictive game.
+Once it prompts you, type “tetris” and get ready to spend hours playing.

 Apple’s attention to detail can be felt throughout all of Mac OS X’s icons.
 Its TextEdit app icon features paper and pen, but if you look closely enough, you can actually read a quote from Apple’s “Think Different” ad campaign from 1997.
 Read the letter below: